scottcolfer/scottcolfer.github.io/_posts/2017-08-13-discovery-retro-questions.md

 - it's often the phase where wide-ranging insights and challenge is the most valuable
 - people have done it before and a lot has been learned that can be shared more widely.

-Fast forward a couple of months, and a bunch of us decided to run a retrospective of UK government's use of Discovery over the last few years, so that we can learn and improve.
+Fast forward a couple of months, and a bunch of us decided to run a retrospective of UK government's use of discovery over the last few years, so that we can learn and improve.
 The things we learned have been shared in a Google Doc for the last few weeks but some government departments can't access Google Docs and a few people outside of government said they'd like to see what was learned too, so here they are on an easily accessible blog.

 I've taken the approach of splitting our retro into three posts in order to keep things short and snappy: